Skip to main content

 • Student program: 1 year of Pro free with a .edu email

-OpenAI Codex: The Strongest Non-Claude Alternative with a Mobile App
+OpenAI Codex: The Strongest Non-Claude Alternative with Mobile Control

-OpenAI Codex homepage: CLI, Cloud, and Mobile App powered by GPT-5.5
+OpenAI Codex homepage with CLI, Cloud, and mobile control

 # Install Codex CLI via npm